m4pol/fatebot/README.md

 		case var_name:
 				return ManageIP_range(ipRange, "")

-(3) Then go to The "SSH_Conn" function, And add your constant ip range to The slice name "NetList".
+(3) Then go to The "SSH_Conn" function, And add your ip constant to The slice name "NetList".

 		NetList := []string{
 			chpn1, chpn2, chpn3, chpn4, chpn5, cgpn1, cgpn2, cgpn3,